-With this in mind, we spoke to GLOWS about his own experiences of psychosis, his outlook on sobriety, and the catharsis of art and life’s simple pleasures.
+We spoke to GLOWS about his own experiences of psychosis, his outlook on sobriety, and the catharsis of art.

 What has been your biggest life challenge so far and what did you do to overcome it?